scottslowe/lowescott.github.io/_posts/2016-03-21-vagrant-ubuntu-wily-networking-problem.md

 The end result is that when you try to create a Vagrant VM with multiple network interfaces, it fails.
 Using a single network interface is fine; the issue only rears its head when you want to use multiple network interfaces.
 I don't know about you, but _I_ use multiple network interfaces quite frequently, so this is a real problem for me.
 Fortunately, there's a workaround.

-As you may know, I'm a fan of using parameterized data stored in YAML files with Vagrant (see here and here for more information).
+As you may know, I'm a fan of using parameterized data stored in YAML files with Vagrant (see [here][xref-1] and [here][xref-2] for more information).
 So most of my Vagrant environments have this snippet of code in the `Vagrantfile`:

 ``` ruby
 if server['ip_addr'] != nil